What You Need To Know¶

 If you want to send mail to 50 or more contacts at once, you must use CiviMail.

 You also should use CiviMail whenever you want to capture statistics about the success of your mailing, including bounce statistics and click-throughs.
-For more information on this, see Reporting and Analysis.
+For more information on this, see the Reports and analysis chapter.

 CiviMail also enables people to sign up for your mailing lists on your website, and automatically keeps track of their unsubscription or opt-out requests.
 It also lets you file any emails that your recipients send as replies to the mailing, and send them an autoresponse to their replies.